Janko Tipsarević: Davis Cup

 Tipsarević has played for the Serbian Davis Cup team every year from 2000 to 2013 and has last played in 2016.
 During his playing time the country was known as FR Yugoslavia until 2003, Serbia and Montenegro between 2003 and 2006 and Serbia since 2006.
 In 2010, he was the hero in steering the Serbian team into their first historic Davis Cup final after prevailing over Radek Štěpánek to complete the 1–2 come-from-behind victory to help clinch the tie 3–2 over the Czech Republic.
 His record is 34–15 in singles and 7–3 in doubles.

 Once again, in 2013 he was the hero.
 His victory over Vasek Pospisil of Canada in the last tie completed the 1–2 come-from-behind victory against Canada to reach the second final for Serbia.
 Before the match against Canada, Tipsarević together with Novak Djokovic, Nenad Zimonjić, and Slobodan Živojinović received their Davis Cup Commitment Award, which is granted to players who have shown long-standing dedication to representing their country in the competition.

 Endorsements

 Janko is or was sponsored in the past by Tecnifibre, Fila, Oakley, Tennis Flex, Extreme Intimo, Trion:Z/Colantotte, Instaforex, Telekom Srbija.

+Politics

+He is also a politician, serving as a member of the City Assembly of Belgrade since 21 June 2024.
+He is also a member of the populist Serbian Progressive Party (SNS).